ocrmypdf/OCRmyPDF/docs/docker.rst

    VBoxManage modifyvm "yourVM" --cpus 2  # or whatever number of core is desired docker-machine start "yourVM" eval $(docker-machine env "yourVM")

+See the Docker documentation for
+`adjusting memory and CPU on other platforms <https://docs.docker.com/config/containers/resource_constraints/>`__.

 Using the Docker image on the command line
 ==========================================